spicywebau/craft-neo/docs/upgrade-guides/neo-2.7-craft-3.4.md

-# Updating to Craft 3.4 and 2.7.x+
+# Upgrading to Craft 3.4 and 2.7.x+

-There are some steps required when updating to Craft 3.4 and neo 2.7.x+ from older versions.
-This is because craft 3.4 re-saves the entries before neo has a chance to add the database changes which throws an error when saving.
+There are some steps required when updating to Craft 3.4 and Neo 2.7.x+ from older versions.
+This is because Craft 3.4 re-saves the entries before Neo has a chance to add the database changes which throws an error when saving.

 ## Steps

 1. Edit your composer.json.

-    Craft should be `3.4.0` and neo `2.6.5.1`.
-Your composer.json for craft and neo should look like this:
+    Craft should be `3.4.0` and Neo `2.6.5.1`.
+Your composer.json for Craft and Neo should look like this:
     ```
     "craftcms/cms": "3.4.0",
     "spicyweb/craft-neo": "2.6.5.1",